PROJECT STATUS | BUILT

 TWO YEARS AFTER PLANTING

-Our scope of work did not include construction administration, so the garden was built without our involvement.
-As a result, many things were built differently from what was originally specified in the drawings.
-In particular, the drainage and soil preparation did not align with our specifications, which may have impacted the normal growth of certain palms and trees in the long term.
-Additionally, the linear parterre stepping down in the front lawn, a key feature in the site design, was not built.
+Because our scope did not include construction administration, the garden was implemented without our oversight.
+Several elements diverged from the original design intent—most notably, drainage and soil preparation did not follow our specifications, potentially affecting the long-term health of certain palms and trees.
+In addition, the linear parterre of stepped terraces planned for the front lawn, a defining feature of the design, was never realized.

 FIFTEEN YEARS AFTER PLANTING